-I expressed concern that there didn’t seem to be much sense of urgency, and that there seemed to be delays in starting the chemo.
+I expressed concern to the consultant that there didn’t seem to be much sense of urgency, and that there seemed to be delays in starting the chemo.

 She responded that yes, there had been scheduling problems, but that Val had been on steroids for several days, had had ‘full blood’ and platelets, and was now receiving the first type of chemo.

-I’ll feel better when they get the PICC line fitted.
+I said that I’d feel better when they got the PICC line fitted.

 In the evening I had a Town Council meeting, nothing too heavy but, as a City Councillor, I took some flack for a decision (that I’d been party to) to close the town’s information centre.
 These things happen, and the City Council should save tens of thousands.
-I just hope it’s largely forgotten come election time.
+I just hoped it would be largely forgotten come election time.